-- Chickenpox and shingles: Chickenpox presentations to EDs and GPs were below baseline levels in the past week.
-Shingles presentations at sentinel GPs increased above baseline levels in the past week, while shingles presentations to EDs remained below baseline levels. - Measles: No measles cases were notified in the past week. • - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One IMD serogroup W case was notified in an adult in the past week.
+- Chickenpox and shingles: There were no chickenpox presentations GPs in the past week, while presentations to EDs were above base line levels.
+Shingles presentations at sentinel GPs increased in the past week, while presentations to EDs were above base line levels. - Measles: No measles cases were notified in the past week. • - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.